docs

 7. Clearinghouse vendor identity

-10. The dispute and arbitration clause
+10. Dispute and arbitration clause

 What a clean billing-software contract looks like